manios/nestbeat/README.md

 # nestbeat

 nestbeat is a beat based on metricbeat which was generated with metricbeat/metricset generator.
+It is a [Metricbeat](https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-overview.html) which periodically collects statitstic data from a [Nest thermostat](https://nest.com/thermostat/meet-nest-thermostat/).

 ## Getting started